areaDetector/ADPointGrey/docs/ADPointGrey/PointGreyDoc.rst

   * - PGVideoMode
     - asynInt32
     - r/w
     - The video mode.
-All possible values are listed in the <a href="#VideoModes">Video modes</a> section above.
-The actual enum choices for this record will only include the video modes supported by the camera in use.
+All possible values are listed in the `Video modes`_ section above.
+The actual enum choices for this record will pnly include the video modes supported by the camera in use.
     - PG_VIDEO_MODE
     - $(P)$(R)VideoMode, $(P)$(R)VideoMode_RBV